 With only 6 ingredients this salad is a breeze to make, not much effort required from you hunni bee.
 You could even have a few wines and whip this up.

 When frying the halloumi you're going to want to go thin slices heaps of oil and drizzle with honey.
 There’s a fine line between perfect and overdone, trust me I’ve left my halloumi crisping for too long and it’s been charcoal!

 About 5 minutes each side should suffice.
 The honey will give it the most amazing flavour, sweet and salty you can’t go wrong.

 I also love this salad because it gives us an opportunity to use herbs and veggies from our garden.
-If you don’t already grow your own food, I highly recommend starting its dope, it’s amazing watching them lil babies grow.
-We use our own silverbeet and mint in this recipe and it gives an extra delightful flavour tasting the fruits of our labour.
+If you don’t already grow your own food, I highly recommend starting its dope!
+Watching them lil babies grow is amazing.
+We use our own silverbeet and mint in this salad which gives it an extra delightful flavour as we taste the fruits of our labour.

 Top tips on how to make a luscious salad

 - Don’t get distracted when frying the halloumi, we want crispy, not charcoal.

 - Massage your leaves hunni bee, give the silverbeet a good proper massage or any leafy green that use giving them a good proper massage will help soften the leaves.
 I often eat the stems to reduce food wastage, but they can be quite tough so if you prefer not to eat them try and compost the stems.